dustedmtl/lastu/USAGE.md

 ### Queries

-A query consists of one or more parts separated by the keyword 'and':
+A query consists of one or more parts separated by the keyword 'and'.
  - `form = 'auto'`
  - `lemma = 'voi' and nouncase = 'Ine'`

-The quotes around `<value>` are optional.

 A query part may relate to a string, numeric or boolean value.
  - string: `<key>` `<operator>` `<value>`
  - numeric: `<key>` `<operator>` `<value>`
  - boolean: `<key>` OR `NOT <key>`

+The quotes around `<value>` are optional.

 Allowed keys:
  - string: `lemma`, `form`, `pos`, `start`, `middle`, `end`, `nouncase`, `number`, `clitic`, `derivation`, ...